pbinkley/microcopying_1940/index.markdown

-persons who are interested in research which is based upon archives have of course one sort of need; persons who are interested in research based upon books have needs that will be met in quite a different way; and persons like the medievalists whose research work is dependent upon the use of manuscripts <span style="page" id="page189">[p.189]</span> have still another need, and there is another need we didn't speak of last night and that is the people in the field of the arts, anthropology, archeology, ethnology, who used three-dimensional objects.
+persons who are interested in research which is based upon archives have of course one sort of need; persons who are interested in research based upon books have needs that will be met in quite a different way; and persons like the medievalists whose research work is dependent upon the use of manuscripts <span class="page" id="page189">[p.189]</span> have still another need, and there is another need we didn't speak of last night and that is the people in the field of the arts, anthropology, archeology, ethnology, who used three-dimensional objects.
 We have been discussing so far only plane surfaces, the reproduction of plane surfaces, but there is